 Just as devices like your computer and phone are subject to data theft, so are your external storage devices.
-It’s a good idea to make sure you know how to securely erase external devices, like hard drives, SD cards, flash drives, or whatever else needs to be wiped.
+It’s a good idea to make sure you know how to securely erase external devices, like:

 We’ve covered securely erasing internal memory devices in-depth before, but in this post, we’ll be delving into how to tackle external devices.
 Read on to find out more about why you might need to wipe your device and how to do it, including helpful tools suitable for various operating systems.

 Note that many of the apps we’ll discuss are for use alongside desktop operating systems, MacOS, and Windows, but there are actually some options available for mobile Android users too.

 Simply “deleting” a file does not erase it

 When you delete files on traditional internal hard disk drives (HDDs), the data is not actually removed.
 The space it occupies is just marked as available which means third-party data recovery software can often recover the so-called “deleted” data.

 There are two good reasons deleting a file doesn’t delete it completely: